 I dedicate this post to the children and the parents, everywhere, especially Newtown, Connecticut.
 Every year, in December, a marvelous thing happens.
 At least I think it’s wonderful.
 And not for the reasons you might think.
-Christmas comes around, bringing with it a sense of magic in the air, some thing that I felt as a child.
-And lest you think me not sensitive to the cultural experiences of those who do not celebrate Christmas, I say that no matter […]
+Christmas comes around, bringing with it a sense of magic in the air, some thing that I felt as … More Remembering the Magic and Wishing for Peace on Earth

 Alas, we’ve just missed La fête de l’huître, a popular festival that takes place at Riec-sur-Belon, Brittany at the end of July.
 Maybe next time … For more about oysters, see “Oysters Tales and Pearls of Wisdom.”

-In 2011, the event takes place on March 3, thanks to a personal message from the Office of Tourism in Bazas.
 The day before Lent descends.
 With a litany of names.
 Mardi Gras.
 Fat Tuesday.
 Boeuf Gras.
 Shrove Tuesday.* Boeuf Gras?
 Symbol of the fattened ox, the last meat devoured before Lenten stringency took hold.
 With roots in the Minotaur and Labyrinth myth.
 What really drove the Lenten fast?
 And how did Boeuf Gras begin?
-During the Middle Ages, and […]
+During … More Boeuf Gras, or, Fat Bull = Fat Tuesday

 St. Joseph’s Day (March 19) always enthralls me because of the elaborate “tables” that Italian women created in honor of Saint Joseph.
 In many ways, these “tables” remind me of Mexican Day of the Dead altars.
 Here’s a link that takes you to a site with first-person accounts of the feast-day celebration and customs.